-At December 31, 2010 the Company has acquired bonds and letters of credit issued in favor of various state regulatory agencies as mandated by state law in order to comply with financial assurance regulations required to perform oil and gas operations within the various state jurisdictions.
+At December 31, 2011 the Company has acquired bonds and letters of credit issued in favor of various state regulatory agencies as mandated by state law in order to comply with financial assurance regulations required to perform oil and gas operations within the various state jurisdictions.

-The Company has seven, \$5,000 single-well bonds totaling \$35,000 and three \$10,000 single well bonds with an insurance company, for wells the Company operates in Alabama.
-The \$5,000 bonds are written for a three year period and the \$10,000 bonds are written for a one year period.
+The Company has seven, \$5,000 single-well bonds totaling \$35,000 and one \$10,000 single well bond with an insurance company, for wells the Company operates in Alabama.
+The \$5,000 bonds are written for a three year period and the \$10,000 bond is written for a one year period.

-The Company has 11 letters of credit from a bank issued for the benefit of various state regulatory agencies in Texas, Oklahoma, and Louisiana, ranging in amounts from \$15,000 to \$50,000 and totaling \$413,000.
-These letters of credit have expiration dates that range from January 1, 2011 through March 31, 2014 and are fully secured by funds on deposit with the bank in business money market accounts.
+The Company has 10 letters of credit from a bank issued for the benefit of various state regulatory agencies in Texas, New Mexico, Oklahoma, and Louisiana, ranging in amounts from \$10,000 to \$50,000 and totaling \$298,000.
+These letters of credit have expiration dates that range from January 1, 2012 through January 16, 2015 and are fully secured by funds on deposit with the bank in business money market accounts.